how to write release notes and Jira release notes checklist

 - That the release notes are provided in the same format(s) as last time.

 If your project has outside contributors or even internal ones who are not on the core team, mention them in the release notes.

 - And that everyone is credited correctly at appropriate places

-Don’t add this section if you have no outside contributors or your release notes do not demand mention of internal team.
+Don’t add this section if you have no outside contributors.
+Ensure your release notes do not demand mention of the internal team.

-Especially for major releases, provide information to users on supported hardware and software.
+Especially for major releases, provide information to end-users on supported hardware and software.